 Editorial board members and reviewers must recuse themselves if there is a conflict of interest with an author or with the content of the manuscript to be reviewed.
 Furthermore, reviewers who know that they are not qualified to review a manuscript or that they will be unable to do so within a reasonable period of time are required to inform the editorial board of this fact and to recuse themselves.

 Manuscripts received for review are treated confidentially.
 No information about a manuscript submitted to a journal may be disclosed to anyone other than the author, potential reviewers, and in some cases the publisher.
 Reviewers will not keep or copy the manuscripts they receive for evaluation.

 The data presented in the submitted articles may not be used prior to publication in the research of an editorial board member or reviewer without the author’s express written consent.

-With the exception of potential book reviews, which are evaluated by the review editor (and discussed with members of the editorial board), articles submitted to the journal are reviewed according to one the following methods :
+With the exception of potential book reviews and the papers publishers in the “conjoinctures section”, which are evaluated by the review editor (and discussed with members of the editorial board), articles submitted to the journal are reviewed according to the following methods :